la6su/la6lazy/AI_RULES.md

   this.controller = await createOreController(this.mainCanvas);
   this.progressController.setTargetProgress(0.3);

-  this.sceneClasses = await loadHeroScene(this.progressController);
+  this.sceneClasses = await loadSceneModules(['hero'], this.progressController);
-  await initializeScene(this.controller, this.sceneClasses, this.mainCanvas, 'hero');
+  await createAndInitializeScene(this.controller, this.sceneClasses, this.mainCanvas, 'hero');

   this.progressController.setTargetProgress(1);
   exportToGlobal(this.controller, this.switchToScene.bind(this));